flaviusb/Tarot/tarot.md

 - The Sun
 - Comets
 - Trees
+- Faith
+- Candles
 - Language: Greek

+The Ace of Torches - The Burning Bush - A figure standing on a plain by a tree which is burning but not being consumed.

-The Nemesis of Torches - A broken, bloody cross on a hilltop, an eclipse, bloody footprints leading to
+The Nemesis of Torches - A broken, bloody cross on a hilltop, an eclipse, the sky red, bloody footprints leading from the cross down the hill.

 The Throne of Torches - An empty white marble throne in paradise.